How News Co-ops Launch

 What follows is a short version of an extensive launch plan in Banyan’s meticulous and comprehensive business plan.
-The plan was created by Tom Stites, Banyan’s founder, working with board members and advisors, and especially with a dedicated group of volunteers in Haverhill, Mass., who explored a co-op and in the process found ways to refine Stites’s plan.
+The plan was created by Tom Stites, Banyan’s founder, working with board members and advisors, and with Harvard business and law professors when he was a fellow of the Berkman Klein Center for Internet and Society.
+At least as important was a dedicated group of volunteers in Haverhill, Mass., who experimented with the co-op model and in the process found ways to refine Stites’s plan.
+Request a copy of the plan here.

-Stage I The first step toward starting a new news co-op is to bring together an organizing committee made up of community leaders — largely leaders of respected local institutions with large constituencies — who are concerned about the deep erosion of reliable journalism serving their community.
+Stage I The first step toward starting a new news co-op, from scratch or by converting an existing news site, is to bring together an organizing committee made up of community leaders — largely leaders of respected local institutions with large constituencies — who are concerned about the deep erosion of reliable journalism serving their community.

 Stage II The organizing effort begins with launch of a preliminary website that includes promotional text, a promotional video, and a page where people can express interest and/or enroll as founding members.
 This stage’s objectives are to establish the project’s credibility among the community’s early adopters and influencers; capture names and email addresses of interested people, and convert as many as possible to become founding members and advocates.
 The organizing committee incorporates as a co-op under its state law, then shortly begins community service — and credibility building — by launching a minimum viable product: a comprehensive calendar of community events or other much-needed information service that will become a permanent part of the co-op’s site.
-Getting to this point makes the aspiring co-op eligible for a $25,000 matching grant, which will be paid when the founding member list reaches 50.
+Meanwhile, the leaders will be working to find a source for a $25,000 matching grant to be paid when the founding member list reaches 50.
 The grant and 50 membership payments will make it possible to hire a professional co-op organizer and speed founding member growth to 500 members.
-Reaching this goal will accumulate enough initial capital to hire a staff, and this is the end point of Stage II, as Stage III begins when the staff is hired and news coverage begins.
+Reaching this goal will accumulate enough initial capital to hire the staff, and this is the end point of Stage II, as Stage III begins when the staff is hired and news coverage begins.